harvardinformatics/nextflow-workshop/docs/1_running_nextflow_locally.md

+# OUTLINE

+Learning goals

+* Learn about the work directory and publish directory
+* Learn about generally how a nextflow pipeline might look
+* Learn about nextflow resume and how/why that works
+    * and when it doesn't work!

+Activities:

+run hello-nextflow and look at the files that are generated.
+Look at the console output for the files. look at the work directory. run hello-nextflow again and look at the console output for the files. delete one of the output files, add a new greeting in the csv and use nextflow resume. delete the work directory and run nextflow resume.

 ## Running nextflow locally

 In this section we will go through running a few small jobs locally and examining how nextflow works.
 All of this will apply to running it on the HPC, but because we are not requiring students to have a Cannon account, we will run everything locally.